 Etching your new car's vehicle identification number (VIN) into its windows is an excellent anti-theft measure, one that insurers and law enforcement agencies encourage.

 But it's not required.
-So if a dealer has already done it, you're likely in a position to negotiate to have it removed or the fee significantly reduced since it was done without your consent.
+So if a dealer has already done it, you're likely in a position to negotiate to have it removed or the fee significantly reduced since it was done without asking.

 If your dealer does it for you, expect a charge of hundreds of dollars.
-To keep your out the door price as low as possible, take this fee off of your bill and look for an alternative provider for this service, such as your local police department or a do-it-yourself kit for about $30.
+To keep your out-of-door price as low as possible, take this fee off your bill and find an alternative provider for this service.
+Some local police departments perform it or get a do-it-yourself kit for about $30.

-Car dealers like to sell new car purchasers extended warranties (beyond what coverage comes standard on the new vehicle) because they add big profits to the OTD price.
-These additional warranties aren't required so you don't have to buy the extra coverage when you purchase your new car.
+Sales associates like to sell new car purchasers extended warranties (beyond what coverage comes standard on the new vehicle) because they add significant profits for the dealer.
+However, these additional warranties aren't required, so you don't have to buy the extra coverage when purchasing a new car.

 If the dealer is trying to sell you an additional warranty, it's a good idea to take it off and spend some time comparing coverage between it and other aftermarket warranties.
-If you choose an extended warranty, experts recommend coverage backed by the automaker or a well-respected third-party company.
+Experts recommend getting policies backed by the automaker or a well-respected third-party company.

 Fabric and Paint Protection

-If your car has fabric seats, some car dealers may want to tack on fabric protection and charge several hundred dollars for it.
+Some car dealers may want to tack on fabric protection if your car has fabric seats and charge several hundred dollars for it.
 Opt for buying a can or two of Scotchgard, apply it yourself, save your money.

-Car dealers have another way to pad the bottom line of car prices, which is offering paint protection for several hundred dollars.
+Car dealers have another way to pad the bottom line of car prices, offering paint protection for several hundred dollars.
 But with the improvement of paint finishes, the dealer's service here is not more than a glorified waxing.
-Purchase your own paint sealant for about $10, do it yourself, and pocket the difference.
+So instead, purchase some paint sealant for about $10, do it yourself, and pocket the difference.

 Additional Dealer Fees or Add-Ons

 If you're buying a top-selling model, you may see an additional dealer fee or add-on to boost their profit.
-Although you can request that they remove or reduce this fee, if there's high demand for that vehicle, the dealer might not budge.
-It's usually perfectly legal for them to charge an additional fee here if a customer is willing to pay it.
+Although you can request that they remove or reduce this fee, the dealer might not budge if there's high demand for that vehicle.
+So it's usually perfectly legal for them to charge an additional fee here if a customer is willing to pay it.

-Your 'out the door' price has components that you can control to keep your price low.
+The out-the-door price has components that you can control to keep your price low.
 Don't be shy about asking the car dealer for what you want and making it clear what you don't need.
-Always remember it's your money, and another car is always waiting in the wings or at another dealership.